 How It Works

 Levulan Kerastick topical solution is 20% aminolevulinic acid, an acid that occurs naturally in your body and is a strong photosensitizing agent.
 Once applied to the skin, it is absorbed by skin cells, especially precancerous cells and sebaceous glands.
 When activated by a light source, such as IPL, V-beam, or blue light, highly charged oxygen free radicals are formed, causing destruction of the brown spots, broken capillaries, precancerous lesions, and acne-causing sebaceous glands.
 Fine wrinkles are also improved.
 More Levulan can be applied to the problem areas to intensify the response.
-During your consultation, Dr. Chiu will determine which laser or light source is optimal to activate the Levulan for your particular condition.
+During your consultation, our providers will determine which laser or light source is optimal to activate the Levulan for your particular condition.